HomeDissolve An LLC

 Dissolving a business often involves complex procedures.
 However, for a limited liability company in South Carolina, dissolving it takes a handful of paperwork.
 When an LLC is formed in South Carolina, the owner(s) draft the operating agreement.
 If the owner(s) decide to dissolve the business, the dissolution takes place following the articles mentioned in the operating agreement.

 In this article, LLCBuddy editors shared the ins and outs of dissolving an LLC in South Carolina.
-LLCs must file the Articles of Dissolution with the South Carolina Secretary of State like the formation certificate was filed at the time of forming an LLC in South Carolina.
+LLCs must file the Articles of Dissolution with the South Carolina Secretary of State, just as the formation certificate was filed at the time of forming an LLC in South Carolina.
 It takes a few days to process and a handful of fees to be paid to the SOS.
 Many people hire a professional service to do the paperwork to process it hassle-free.

 How to Dissolve an LLC in South Carolina